Twitter made its internet debut in 2006. Since then, it has quickly become one of the most popular social media networks on the web.

 You can always undo this action if you want to switch back to a public profile in the future.

 Your Twitter feed is what you see on your homepage.
 It consists of tweets from people you follow, as well as anything they’ve retweeted or liked.
 The more people you follow, the more diversified and, arguably, interesting your newsfeed will become.
 Following more people also reduces the odds of you seeing the same tweets every time you log in.

 Following people is not only a great way to grow your own network, but it’s how you develop an interesting newsfeed.
 As soon as you log in for the first time, you’ll find it’s no fun to be online alone.
 Lucky for you, following others is easy.
 If you’re on a desktop, go to other users’ profiles and look for the follow button just beneath their header.

 Click follow if you’re interested in following them.
 Once you do, the button will change from follow to following.
 If ever you’re having a hard time remembering whether you followed someone, you can go to their profile.
 It will always tell you the status of your Twitter relationship.
-It will even say if they follow you back, which can be troublesome in certain friend groups.
+It will even say if they follow you back.

 If you wish to unfollow someone, you can do that in the same place.
 Hover over the follow/following button until it says unfollow, then click on it.